25 Excellent Books You Will Love Reading About Hawaii

 If you would explore more Hawaii-related titles to read beyond the ones in this article—or you would like to find books for your kids—please check out the resources I share below.

 Honolulu Magazine.
-If you would like to go deep with your reading, check out Honolulu Magazine’s “50 Essential Books You Should Read In Your Lifetime.”
+If you want to go deep with your reading, check out Honolulu Magazine’s “50 Essential Books You Should Read In Your Lifetime.”

 Goodreads.com: Search “Set In.”
-If you prefer to go it alone and develop your very own reading list, go to Goodreads.com and search “books set in Hawaii.”
+If you prefer to go it alone and develop your reading list, go to Goodreads.com and search “books set in Hawaii.”
 You will find hundreds of suggestions.

 Affiliate Disclosure: Some of the links on this page may be affiliate links, and at no additional cost to you, I earn a commission if you make a purchase.
 I only recommend products and companies I use.
 And the income goes to keeping the site community-supported and ads minimal.